Department of Kandyan Dance

 The Low Country Dance department consist of two courses.
 They are low country dance and ancillary arts courses.
 Certainly, local and foreign dance graduates who are well versed in low country dance traditions.
 The main purpose of these course is to produce graduates who are well versed in dance and allied disciplines.

-Department OF History and Theory of Dance and Drama
+Department of History and Theory of Dance and Drama

 The Department of History and Theory of Dance and Drama one of the recently established department in the Faculty of Dance and Drama.
 DHTD is offering three unique honor degree courses to students who were studied performing arts for advanced level examination.
 Students have the advantage of gaining hands-on experience, learning editing, graphics, and special effects using digital technology and specialist computer software, and applying themselves both creatively and theoretically to kick-start a career in media and creative industries undergraduates in all three degrees are experiencing field studies and more practical learning environment with the opportunity to have internships with related institutes and companies to gain there practice to higher standards. the department produces creative well trained innovative graduates for the visual and performing arts industry and institutes.

-Department of Percussion Music
+Department of Instrumental Music

 Department of English Language Teaching